shortstheory/dtn-unetstack/README.md

 The DtnStorage class will handle the SCAF mechanism.
 It will track PDUs, manage storage on the node and will delete expired PDUs.

 Each PDU contains a TTL which specifies the time until its expiry.
+DtnStorage can implement this by having an Sqlite3 database with three columns: PDU ID (Primary Key), Next Hop, Arrival Time, and TTL of the PDU.
+This database will be stored on the persistent storage.

-DtnStorage can implement this by having a map with the key being the PDU ID and the value being time of arrival of the PDU.
-This map must be maintained in a file.
+Alternatively, we can use a HashMap key-value pair, with the key being the PDU ID and the value being a Set of the Next Hop, Arrival Time, and TTL.

+The PDUs themselves will be serialized to JSON for storage on the Node using the [Gson](https://github.com/google/gson) library.